Upgrading BOSH Director on AWS

 Navigate to the Ops Manager page on VMware Tanzu Network.

-Select the version of Pivotal Platform you want to install from the Releases dropdown.
+Select the version of Ops Manager you want to install from the Releases dropdown.

 In the Release Download Files, click the file named Ops Manager for AWS to download a PDF.